SurrealEmil/AudialAtlasService/AudialAtlasService/README.md

     /users                      adds user to database
-    /users/search               searches for user by user name /users/connect-to-artist    ìLikesî an artist,
+    /users/search               searches for user by user name /users/connect-to-artist    ‚ÄúLikes‚Äù an artist,
-    /users/connect-to-genre     ìLikesî a genre,
+    /users/connect-to-genre     ‚ÄúLikes‚Äù a genre,
-    /users/connect-to-song      ìLikesî a song,
+    /users/connect-to-song      ‚ÄúLikes‚Äù a song,

 #### GET Song